 As with all pies, you can make some components ahead of time.

 The pie crust can be made up to 2 days ahead of time.
-If you chill it before you roll it out, make sure to let it warm up enough before attempting to roll it out.
+If you chill it before you roll it out, make sure to let it warm up before attempting to roll it out.

 The filling cannot be prepared ahead of time.